 Beyond enterprise risk management, Finn suggests a level beyond that: namely ‘monetised risk management’ which new technology is playing a role in.

 To illustrate this, Finn points towards Tesla.
 “As cars become increasingly autonomous, you have this argument in the moments before an accident: who was responsible for the accident; the driver or the car?
 If Elon self-insured for product liability in a captive, and he’s selling auto insurance to the drivers of Tesla to a captive, it’s all Tesla money,” he said.

 Finn concludes that “with all new Inturtech technology, [Musk] he can step in and do what a nationwide or a state farm does for a fraction of the cost and with completely different motivations.”

-By insuring themselves, organisation won’t have to go to court or face litigation; in essence, this proposition could eliminate entirely the very potential of legal entanglements.
+By insuring themselves, organisations won’t have to go to court or face litigation; in essence, this proposition could eliminate entirely the mere potential of legal entanglements.

 The curtains are lifting, the children are going back to school; the pandemic is receding and life is gradually, for the most part, returning to normal.
 However, the changes for the captive industry are likely to continue unfolding for years to come as the industry sets its sights on what it will be in the future.

 Serving as an eye-opening year for all industries, revealing new risks and hitherto unforeseen blind spots, 2020 has undoubtedly shifted ideologies around what risk coverage can and will mean.
 Moving forward, changes which streamline efficiencies, pave the way for new ways of doing things, and reveal ever more strategic solutions for captives in combination with ever more sophisticated, canny tech solutions, will be incalculable.